jmulet/moodle-tiny_widgethub/docs/examples.md

 Selector: span.badge
 Binding: attr('data-type') is info
 ````

+- `attrBS(attrName: string, castTo?: string, query?: string, versionBootstrap?: string): string | boolean | number` -
+An adapted binding function that handles both `data-{attrName}` and `data-bs-{attrName}` attributes.
+The `attrName` parameter refers only to the attribute's core name (e.g., "toggle", "target"), excluding the `data-` or `data-bs-` prefixes.

+  - When reading an attribute's value:
+      - If `versionBootstrap` is "4" (or undefined), it first checks for `data-{attrName}`.
+If found, its value is returned.
+Otherwise, it checks for and returns the value of `data-bs-{attrName}`.
+      - If `versionBootstrap` is "5", it first checks for `data-bs-{attrName}`.
+If found, its value is returned.
+Otherwise, it checks for and returns the value of `data-{attrName}`.
+      - Returns the attribute's value as a `string` or `undefined` if neither attribute is found.
+  - When setting an attribute's value:
+      - The function sets the value for the attribute that takes precedence based on the `versionBootstrap` logic described above.
+      - Returns `void`.

 -  `attrRegex(attrExpr: string, castTo?: string, query?: string): string | boolean | number` - attrExpr has the form attrName=attrValueRegex.
 Therefore this function extracts a part of the value of an atributed named attrName.